matthewwall/weert/README.md

 {
   "_id"         : "29e8a6bc",
   "name"        : "Benny's Ute",
-  "description" : “Yellow Chevy with a cap”,
-  "streams"     : ["663f5e", "d65e3a", "2a9b9a"],
+  "description" : “Benny's Ute.
+Yellow Chevy with a black cap”, "streams"     : ["663f5e", "d65e3a", "2a9b9a"],
   "join"        : "benny_ute"
 }